 – Rachel Jones

-We have begun the long-term process both to expand our current programs and develop new programs that address our Vision, Mission and Purpose as well as what can be termed, more universally, our ikigai (Japanese: the value of what we do).
+We have begun the long-term process both to expand our current programs and develop new programs that address our Vision, Mission and Purpose.

 These in-development programs include creating new Jane Jacobs Fellowships that explore challenges of: